Undergraduate Degree Programs

 As a mathematics major, you'll be well prepared for graduate study, as well as for a career in scientific research, finance and actuarial science.
 Whatever path you choose, we also want you to love mathematics for its own sake.
 As Albert Einstein said, "Pure mathematics is, in its way, the poetry of logical ideas."

 Our department is small, flexible and friendly.
 It’s also intellectually rigorous.
 Our faculty’s accomplishments have placed it among the top departments in the country.

 And speaking of our faculty, they are not only outstanding academicians, they are also dedicated teachers and mentors.
 Especially in advanced-level courses, you’ll often find them in the audience while a student lectures.
 By fostering dialogue among all members of the department, we aim to bring mathematics to life.

 A separate teacher preparation track leads to a license to teach high school in the state of Massachusetts.
-The new major in applied mathematics, available starting in fall 2018, provides several tracks for students seeking to use mathematical tools in the physical and computational sciences, or in economics and finance.
+The major in applied mathematics provides several tracks for students seeking to use mathematical tools in the physical and computational sciences, or in economics and finance.

 Just beyond Brandeis, you’ll find an area teeming with first-rate universities that create a mathematical community of great diversity and depth.
-In addition to attending lectures, seminars and colloquia, you’ll have many opportunities for contact with mathematicians at Boston College, Boston University, Harvard, MIT and Northeastern, to name a few.
+In addition to attending lectures, seminars and colloquia, you’ll have many opportunities for contact with mathematicians at Boston College, Boston University, Harvard, MIT, Northeastern, Wellesley, and Tufts.